kennywong524/chronollm/experiments/task3_anachronism_detection/README.md

 **Paper Reference**: This corresponds to Variant 2 in the paper.

-Tests whether U.S. presidents could have received letters from historical figures (concept of overlapping timelines).
+Tests whether multiple U.S. presidents were all alive at the same time (concept of overlapping timelines).

 ### Scripts
 - `historical_figures/run_experiment.py` - Runs the main experiment